vicprince/alx-system_engineering-devops/0x00-shell_basics/README.md

 		      Long format
-		      with user and group IDs displayed numerically And hidden files (starting with ) 6-firstdirectory    : Create a script that creates a directory named my first directory in the /tmp/ directory
+		      with user and group IDs displayed numerically And hidden files (starting with ) 6-firstdirectory    : Create a script that creates a directory named my first directory in the /tmp/ directory 7-movethatfile	    : Move the file betty from /tmp/ to /tmp/my first directory